What are the Key Dates I need to be thinking about?

 - Request a checklist from your Accountant of the things needed.

-- If you own a Company or Trust, you’ll need a Profit & Loss Statement and a Balance Sheet.
-Your Accountant should be checking that the full accounts are correct and reconciled.
+- If you have a Company or Trust, you’ll need a Profit & Loss Statement and a Balance Sheet prepared.
+Your accountant should be checking that the full accounts are correct and reconciled.

 - Keep copies of settlement statements for your properties.

-- If you refinance loans, remember, to get copies of the loan statements through to repayment and closure.
-It can be a very difficult and time consuming process obtaining this information at a later date.
+- If you refinance loans, remember, to request copies of the loan statements through to repayment and closure.
+It can be a difficult and time consuming process obtaining this information at a later date after the accounts are closed.

 - Keep your notes succinct.
-Your accountant doesn’t need a full play-by-play of each repair — although those are always interesting 😊.
+For example, your accountant doesn’t need a full play-by-play notation of each repair, just the key facts to assess accounting treatment and deductibility.

 - Summarise major events from the year.
 A brief outline can help your accountant understand your situation.

-- LTC or Trust – If preparing financial accounts for an LTC or Trust, generally personal tax returns will also be prepared.
-Make sure to keep your personal information and provide to your accountant at the same time.
+- LTC or Trust – If preparing financial accounts for a look through company (LTC) or Trust, personal tax returns are usually also prepared.

 We’ll be sharing more valuable insights from Shortland Chartered Accountants in our next article — including what expenses you can claim, how chattel valuations work, and key updates on the Brightline test and ring-fencing rules.